vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 $$
 <figcaption>Reminder: c is the correct class.</figcaption>

-That's where this code you saw above comes from:
+That's our initial gradient you saw referenced above:

 ```python
 # Calculate initial gradient